aljokha/murshid-capstone/README.md

 - **Track B escalation** is also implemented because a course withdrawal is irreversible, which makes a human approval gate a real requirement rather than a decorative one.
+- **Model.** Groq decommissioned `llama-3.3-70b-versatile` (the course default) on 16 August 2026, so the notebook queries the account for available models and picks the first supported one.
+This run used `openai/gpt-oss-20b`, chosen over `gpt-oss-120b` because Groq's free tier allows 8,000 tokens per minute per model and a full run exceeds that on the larger one.
 - **Multilingual embeddings.** The knowledge base is English with Arabic summaries, and students ask in both languages, so the embedding model is `sentence-transformers/paraphrase-multilingual-mpnet-base-v2` rather than the